riyaadazad/html-tricks/_posts/2019-02-10-how-to-create-your-own-site-for-free.md

 <!-- from Intro'ing GitHub Pages -->
 <!-- jekyll only works with static sites as mentioned in a previous section -->
 You've read a lot about Jekyll in this post already, but you must be wondering what on earth (or mars) it is.
-Jekyll is basically the opposite of a dynamic (clickable) CMS like Wordpress, Squarespace, or Wix; Jekyll is a static site generator.
+Jekyll is basically the opposite of a dynamic (clickable) CMS like [Wordpress](https://wordpress.org/), [Squarespace](https://www.squarespace.com/), or [Wix](https://wix.com); Jekyll is a static site generator.
 This means that it takes in plain text (with a little bit of Markdown for formatting, such as bold or italics) and spits out a ready-made site or blog.
 As mentioned in a previous section, Jekyll _only_ works with static sites, so it will not work with sites that have PHP, etc. Those will need to be converted to something called [Liquid](https://github.com/Shopify/liquid/wiki) and YAML.

 ## Build-a-Jekyll Workshop

 <!-- you can create your own Jekyll theme, but that is over the scope of this article. we can generate minima or convert an HTML theme -->

+If you can dream, then you can build it.
+In this section, I'll show you how to generate